Browse Articles

 Advanced

-Best performance is the main concern to develop a successful application.
-Like a coin, the database is the tail side (back-end) of an application.
-A good database design provides the best performance during data manipulation which results in the best performance of an application.
+Best performance is the main concern in this SQL Server Tutorial to develop a successful application.
+Like a coin, the database is an application's tail side (back-end).
+A good database design, as emphasized in this SQL Server Course, provides the best performance during data manipulation, resulting in the optimal performance of an application.

 1. Choose Appropriate Data Type

-Choose appropriate SQL Data Type to store your data since it also helps in to improve the query performance.
+Choose the appropriate SQL Data Type to store your data since it also helps to improve the query performance.
 Example: To store strings use varchar in place of text data type since varchar performs better than text.
-Use text data type, whenever you required storing of large text data (more than 8000 characters).
-Up to 8000 characters data you can store in varchar.
+Use text data type, whenever you require storing of large text data (more than 8000 characters).
+Up to 8000 characters of data you can store in Varchar.

 2. Avoid nchar and nvarchar

-Practice to avoid nchar and nvarchar data type since both the data types takes just double memory as char and varchar.
-Use nchar and nvarchar when you required to store Unicode (16-bit characters) data like as Hindi, Chinese characters, etc.
+Practice avoiding nchar and nvarchar data types since both the data types take just double memory as char and varchar.
+Use nchar and nvarchar when you are required to store Unicode (16-bit characters) data like Hindi, Chinese characters, etc.

 3. Avoid NULL in the fixed-length field

-Practice avoiding * in Select statement since SQL Server converts the * to columns name before query execution.
-One more thing, instead of querying all columns by using * in the select statement, give the name of columns which you required.
+Practice avoiding * in the Select statement since the SQL Server converts the * to the column name before query execution.
+One more thing, instead of querying all columns by using * in the select statement, give the name of the columns that you require.

 -- Avoid